kanaverse/kana-paper/paper.md

 ![Screenshot showing the multi-panel layout for results in the kana application.
 The top-left panel is used for the low-dimensional embeddings, the right panel contains the marker table for a selected cluster, and the bottom-left panel contains a gallery of miscellaneous plots.\label{screenshot:results}](screenshots/results.png)

 Once the analysis is complete, users can export the analysis configuration and results for later inspection.
-The exported results can be quickly reloaded in a new browser session, allowing users (or their collaborators) to explore those results without repeating the computation.
+The exported results can be quickly reloaded in a new browser session, allowing users or their collaborators to explore existing results without repeating the computation.
+Indeed, kana's "explore-only" mode can be used more generally for single-cell analysis results in other formats, e.g., to load RDS or H5AD files containing pre-computed clusterings and low-dimensional embeddings.
-Similarly, the exported configuration can be used to restore the analysis session for further iteration.
+Similarly, the exported configuration can be used to restore the analysis session for further parameter tuning and iteration.

-kana also provides an "exploration mode" for datasets with pre-computed results.
-In this mode, most analysis steps are skipped as their results are already available inside the dataset file.
-For example, we can extract the reduced dimensions from the `reducedDims` slot of a SingleCellExperiment or from the `obsm` group of a H5AD file.
-This allows users to explore existing results using kana's interface without waiting for an unnecessary re-analysis.

 # Implementation details

-Wasm allows us to convert the browser into a compute engine by integrating existing scientific libraries for bioinformatics data analysis - see the biowasm project [@biowasm] for previous efforts in this direction.
+We convert the browser into a compute engine by compiling scientific libraries for bioinformatics data analysis to Wasm - see the biowasm project [@biowasm] for previous efforts in this direction.
 For kana, we created C++ implementations of the data representations or algorithms required for each analysis step:

 - tatami [@tatami] provides an abstract interface to different matrix classes, based on ideas in the beachmat [@lun2018beachmat] and DelayedArray [@delayedarray] packages.